MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/Get-WAPackVM.md

 ## DESCRIPTION
 These topics are deprecated and will be removed in the future.
-For the updated topics, see  Azure WAPack Cmdletshttp://msdn.microsoft.com/library/dn776450.aspx.
+For the updated topics, see [Azure WAPack Cmdlets](http://msdn.microsoft.com/library/dn776450.aspx) (http://msdn.microsoft.com/library/dn776450.aspx).
 This topic describes the cmdlet in the 0.8.1 version of the Microsoft Azure PowerShell module.
-To find out the version of the module you're using, from the Azure PowerShell console, type (get-module azure).version.
+To find out the version of the module you're using, from the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **Get-WAPackVM** cmdlet gets virtual machine objects.